-Tax incentives applicable to the tax base Accelerated depreciation/amortization (see section 2.1.2.7 of this chapter for more detailed information).
-Unrestricted depreciation/amortization (see section 2.1.2.7 of this chapter for more detailed information).
-Special regime applicable to finance lease agreements (see section 2.1.2.7 of this chapter for more detailed information).
-Partial exemption for income derived from the licensing of certain intangible assets (Patent box) (see section 2.1.2.12 of this chapter for more detailed information).
-Tax credits applicable to tax payable Tax credit for job creation for disabled workers (see section 2.1.4.1 of this chapter for more detailed information).
-Tax credits for investment (see section 2.1.4.1 of this chapter for more detailed information): Tax credit for investment in R&D&i.
-Other tax credits for investments made in Spanish film or audiovisual productions; investment of profits for enterprises of a reduced size.
+- the tax base - agreements (see section 2.1.2.7 of this chapter for more detailed information). · Partial exemption for income derived from the licensing of certain intangible assets (Patent box). - (see section 2.1.2.12 of this chapter for more detailed information). - Tax credit for job creation for disabled workers (see section 2.1.4.1 of this chapter for more detailed information). - Tax credit for job creation (see section 2.1.4.1 of this chapter for more detailed information). - applicable to Tax credits for investment (see section 2.1.4.1 of this chapter for more detailed information): - Tax credit for investment in R&D&i - Other tax credits for investments made in Spanish film or audiovisual productions; investment of profits for enterprises of a reduced size.